PayString/paystring-documentation/docs/aws-lambda-deploy.md

 }
 ```

-The name of the file is used to resolve the PayID - `testaccount.json` will be resolved by `mydomain.tld/testaccount`.
+The name of the file used to resolve the PayID--`testaccount.json`--is resolved by `mydomain.tld/testaccount`.

-## How do I upgrade?
+## Upgrade the AWS Lambda function

-Releases can be found in the [releases tab](https://github.com/xpring-eng/payid-lambda/releases), with the file `payid-stack.yaml` attached.
+To see if there is a release with an upgraded AWS Lambda function, look for [releases](https://github.com/xpring-eng/payid-lambda/releases) with the file `payid-stack.yaml` attached.

-The version you have installed will be visible in the description of the stack in CloudFormation (for example, something like `[v1.0] PayID Lambda Server and API Gateway front end`) and also in the `Outputs` of the stack under the name `PayIdLambdaStackVersion`.
+The version you have installed is visible in the description of the stack in CloudFormation (for example, something like `[v1.0] PayID Lambda Server and API Gateway front end`) and also in the `Outputs` of the stack under the name `PayIdLambdaStackVersion`.

-To perform an update, click the `Update` button when viewing the stack and upload the version of `payid-stack.yaml` you want to upgrade to.
+To perform an update, click the `Update` button when viewing the stack and upload the version of `payid-stack.yaml` to which you want to upgrade.

 ![update button](./help-images/upgrade/update-button.png)

 ![update button](./help-images/upgrade/update-form.png)

-Note: While this will update the Lambda function it could also update other resources as well in the stack, including API Gateway, S3, etc. We'll outline changes in the release notes if other resources are altered, but be sure to look at the changelog for indications that other resources may be impacted.
+**Note**: This upgrade updates the Lambda function, but it could also update other resources as well in the stack, including API Gateway, Amazon S3, and others.
+The release notes will outline changes if other resources are altered, but be sure to also look at the changelog to see if other resources may be impacted.